ABC Young Performers Awards

 The ABC Young Performers Awards is a classical music competition for young people that ran annually from 1944 to 2015, and again from 2017.
 It is generally considered the most prestigious Australian classical music competition not restricted to a single instrument.

+History

 It was conducted by the Australian Broadcasting Corporation in conjunction with Symphony Australia (a trading name of Symphony Services Australia Limited, a non-profit arts organisation that operates both domestically and internationally).

 In December 2015 it was announced that the competition would be discontinued with immediate effect, as Symphony Australia could no longer support it.
 However, in October 2016 the return of the competition from 2017 was announced.
 It will now be under the management of the Music & Opera Singers Trust (MOST), a philanthropic organisation.

 Names

 The competition had a number of names throughout its history.